robrobbins/RML/README.md

 ### The Tags Object

-RML dynamically creates tags based on the key-value pairs in the 'tags' object.
+RML dynamically creates convenience methods for tags based on the key-value pairs in the 'tags' object.

 	tags: {
 		'a': 0,
 		'br': 1
 	}

-At run-time these are converted into convenience methods for each property defined.
+At run-time these are converted into functions for each property defined.
-For example the `br: true` above is appended automatically to the RML object as:
+For example the `br: 1` above is appended automatically to the RML object as:

 	br: function(arg) {
 		this.tag('br', arg, 1);
 	}

+That `int` value determines the type of tag rendered.
+Default with a closing tag, `<foo></foo>`, self-closing, `<foo />`, or open, `<foo>`.
+More on that in a moment.

+### The tag() Method

+This is the centerpiece of the RML library, and only about 6 lines of code.
+Looking at the source, you'll notice the tag() method takes 4 arguments:

+	tag: function(t, arg, tt, dl) {
+        //code...
+    }

+1. `t` is the tag name itself. 'div', 'span', 'canvas' etc...
+2. `arg` is the deciding factor on which function tag() passes control flow to.
+Strings, numbers, arrays and objects are all useful types for `arg`
+3. `tt` is the type of tag: closed, self-closing, or open
+4. `dl` is an optional argument which will be used as a seperator when an array is passed as the `content` of a tag.
+See the `Arrays as Content` section above

 #### Custom, XML, or HTML5 tags